JakeSteam/blog-programming/_posts/2018-09-29-developing-android-apps-with-firebase-authentication.md

 ### Signing in

-Signing in just requires setting the login methods desired (called providers), and starting Firebase Auth’s login activity along with a request code.
+Signing in just requires setting the login methods desired (called providers), and starting Firebase Auth's login activity along with a request code.
 Once the sign-in attempt is completed (successfully or unsuccessfully), `onActivityResult` will be called.
 The following function can be called when a login button is pressed.

 ```
     private fun clickLogin() = startActivityForResult(